 On April 28 2009, Yu Chang Biologics Co changed its name to TaiMed Biologics Co (中裕新藥股份有限公司) and was approved on June 18 last year to register its emerging stocks on the over-the-counter (OTC) board of listed companies.

 The legislature’s Economics Committee, where the KMT holds a majority, late yesterday passed a resolution asking the fund to declassify within the week all classified materials concerning the investment in the TaiMed Biologics Co and send the files to the committee for review.

-Article 14 Section 1 of the Civil Servants Work Act (公務員服務法) stipulates that civil servants are not allowed, within three years of their resignation, to hold the position of chairperson, supervisor or manager at any company with which they had dealings at any time five years prior to their resignation.
+Article 14 Section 1 of the Civil Servant Services Act (公務員服務法) stipulates that civil servants are not allowed, within three years of their resignation, to hold the position of chairperson, supervisor or manager at any company with which they had dealings at any time five years prior to their resignation.

 KMT Legislator Ting Shou-chung (丁守中) quoted media reports accusing Tsai of having deliberately sought to enrich herself during her tenure as vice premier by asking the fund to invest in a company of which she later became chairperson.

 During the questioning, National Development Fund convener Christina Liu (劉憶如) declined to speculate as to whether Tsai violated the “revolving door” clause, saying she would let officials in charge of that section explain the matter.